bhopkinsnc/ccoe-training-ansible/labs/2.hello_inventory/README.md

 ### Inventory Groups

-Lets build some suse systems by closing the ansible session and on the docker workstation build some suse docker images and runing them.
+Lets build some suse systems by closing the ansible session and on the docker workstation build some suse docker images and running them.

 ```bash
 [root@ansibleserver playbooks]# exit